bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 So it's not just how they can be unlocked, but it's like where they can be spent.
 And so CTV is a really, really simple covenant scheme.
 There's more complicated covenant schemes.
-OpVault is a covenant scheme, right?
+`OP_VAULT` is a covenant scheme, right?
 You're saying when these coins are spent, they can only be spent into this holding zone and then after six months, eight blocks, whatever you specify, then they can be sent somewhere else.
-So the classic concern that people have is, okay, if there's a way of saying these coins can only be sent to certain destinations, then what if I go and withdraw from an exchange and the exchange sends me these tainted coins that can only be sent to like white listed addresses and this is how the state is going to lean on regulated exchanges and make it so that I end up with like Chinese social credit score Bitcoin that I can only send my Bitcoin to people on the approved list and if I, eat too much beef or something then then I can't spend my Bitcoin.
+So the classic concern that people have is, okay, if there's a way of saying these coins can only be sent to certain destinations, then what if I go and withdraw from an exchange and the exchange sends me these tainted coins that can only be sent to like white listed addresses and this is how the state is going to lean on regulated exchanges and make it so that I end up with like Chinese social credit score Bitcoin that I can only send my Bitcoin to people on the approved list and if I you know eat too much beef or something then then I can't spend my Bitcoin.
 This is like the classic as soon as you say Vault CTV like I asked on Nostr before this episode like what questions should I ask James about opfault?
 And I got two answers and one of them was about this All right.